fabiospampinato/picorpc/spec.md

     - `code`
       - An integer number, the identifier for the error.
       - This property is required.
-      - Negative integers are reserved, custom ones must be postiive integeres.
+      - Negative integers are reserved, custom ones must be postive integers.
     - `message`
       - A string describing the error.
       - This property is required.